ARCH 447 Ecological Factors in Design

-I advise students in a number of different programs: 1) as a thesis advisor or committee member for students pursuing an M.S. in Geographic Information Science and Technology, 2) in studio and on independent research project for students in the Master of Landscape Architecture program, and 3) as an instructor for the capstone practicum in the B.S. in GeoDesign program, and 4) as an independent research advisor for USC undergraduates, particular in the academic programs of the Spatial Sciences Institute, and 5) as a co-advisor in the interdisciplinary Ph.D. in Population, Health, and Place.
+I advise students in a number of different programs: 1) as a thesis advisor or committee member for students pursuing an M.S. in Geographic Information Science and Technology, 2) in studio and on independent research project for students in the Master of Landscape Architecture program, 3) as an instructor for the capstone practicum in the B.S. in GeoDesign program, 4) as an independent research advisor for USC undergraduates, particular in the academic programs of the Spatial Sciences Institute, and 5) as a co-advisor in the interdisciplinary Ph.D. in Population, Health, and Place.

 M.S.
 Geographic Information Science and Technology